 Helping yourself when feeling overwhelmed and suicidal

-Having suicidal thoughts can be a response to feeling overwhelmed, as if your life is out of your control; that it will never get better.
-The following is a list of things that other people have found helpful when feeling overwhelmed.
+Having suicidal thoughts can be a response to feeling overwhelmed, as if your life is out of your control and that it will never get better.
+Read on for a list of things some people have found helpful when feeling overwhelmed.

-Having suicidal thoughts can be a response to feeling overwhelmed as if your life is out of your control; that it will never get better.
+Having suicidal thoughts can be a response to feeling overwhelmed, as if your life is out of your control.
+You may feel a need to escape and that it will never get better.

 If you’re feeling overwhelmed and suicidal

 The following is a list of activities that some people find helpful when feeling overwhelmed and suicidal.
-You may want to keep a list of the ideas that work for you, so you can refer back to them when you need to.
+You may want to keep a list of the ideas that work for you so you can refer to them when needed.

-• Think about another time where you might have faced a similarly stressful time in your life and what you did to cope.
+• Think about another time when you might have faced a similarly stressful time in your life and what you did to cope.
 Can you do the same things now?

 • Stay focused on the present, as worrying about whether things will ever improve often leads to feeling more overwhelmed.
 You can do this by breaking up your day and planning a short activity that will distract you, and then plan your next activity once you’ve finished that one.
 Some examples of activities include: